Warner L. Baxter

 Baxter, a Certified Public Accountant, earned a bachelor of science degree in accounting from the University of Missouri-St. Louis.
 He is a member of the American Institute of Certified Public Accountants and the Missouri Society of Certified Public Accountants.
 In addition, Baxter has made meaningful and long-lasting contributions to higher education through his involvement at the University of Missouri and the University of Missouri-St. Louis.
 He is a member and past president of the University of Missouri–St. Louis Chancellors Council and serves on the University of Missouri 100 Board.

-Today, Baxter serves on the board of UMB Financial Corporation, a public company.
-He also serves on the boards of the Nuclear Energy Institute, the National Academy for Nuclear Training Accrediting Board, Barnes-Jewish Hospital and Missouri Energy Development Association (MEDA).
+Today, Baxter serves on the boards of UMB Financial Corporation, a public company, the Edison Electric Institute, Civic Progress St. Louis and the St. Louis Regional Chamber.
 He also is actively involved with several charitable organizations, including as chair of the American Cancer Society’s St. Louis Chapter of CEOs Against Cancer of Missouri.